American Defense Systems (OTCMKTS:ADFS) Short Interest Update

-American Defense Systems (OTCMKTS:ADFS) was the recipient of a large growth in short interest during the month of March.
-As of March 13th, there was short interest totalling 43,900 shares, a growth of 209.2% from the February 27th total of 14,200 shares.
-Based on an average daily volume of 293,700 shares, the days-to-cover ratio is currently 0.1 days.
+American Defense Systems (OTCMKTS:ADFS) was the recipient of a significant growth in short interest during the month of July.
+As of July 31st, there was short interest totalling 40,400 shares, a growth of 676.9% from the July 15th total of 5,200 shares.
+Based on an average daily volume of 48,600 shares, the short-interest ratio is currently 0.8 days.

 American Defense Systems, Inc, together with its subsidiaries, engages in the design and supply of transparent and opaque armor solutions for military and commercial applications.
 It offers crew protection kits that provide armor protection of operator compartments; VistaSteel transparent armor, a laminated glass that provides defensive barrier to protect against firearms, physical attack, and explosive blasts; VistaSteel opaque armors; lightweight armor systems; and VistaGuard windows, which are forced entry blast resistant windows, window frames, and transparent armor assemblies used to mitigate forced entry, ballistic, and terrorist threats in high visibility targets.